"""Dataframe utilities."""

 import functools

-import logging
+import warnings

 from collections.abc import Callable, Collection, Iterable, Sequence

-from typing import TYPE_CHECKING, Literal, TypeVar, overload
+from typing import TYPE_CHECKING, Any, Literal, TypeVar, overload

 import numpy as np